Masrkai/Job_Market_Analysis/Data/HTML_example_parsing_issues/Conclusion.md

 The elements in source pages of each linkedin jon listing varies massively specially when I saw Egypt's listings and US listings.

-basically we are looking for the following element:
+basically we are looking for the following elements

+1 -
 ```html
     <script type="application/ld+json">
     </script>